amarbajric/csv-transform/README.md

 ## Installation

 The script is making use of multiple modules coming from the [Python Standard Library](https://docs.python.org/2/library/).
-In this case, the only thing to worry about is a working python installation ;)
+In this case, the only thing to worry about is a working python installation :)

 ### Requirements
- - `Python v2.7+` (preferrably Python v2.7+ should be used as this script was not tested with Python3 yet!)
+ - `Python v2.7+` (preferably Python v2.7+ should be used as this script was written for Python 2.7+ only!)
-   - Tested on the following Python version(s): 2.7.10
+   - Tested on the following Python version: `2.7.10`

 ## Dependencies